by-jp/www.byjp.me/content/notes/twitter/19163031/index.md

 - imported
 - from-twitter
 ---
 near Nantes - sleepy.
-Simon the truck driver is so cool\!
+Simon the truck driver is so cool!